MinaProtocol/mina/rfcs/0020-release-eng-process.md

 ### Schedule

-For now, we'll plan on releasing every Monday @ 2pm, starting on 8/5
+For now, we'll plan on releasing every Tuesday @ 2pm, starting on 8/6

 #### Next week:

-- Monday day, move `master -> develop` and `stable -> master`
+- Tuesday morning, move `master -> develop` and `stable -> master`
     - This also entails fixing whatever tooling we have in place to point to the new branches, and updating the configuration of our documentation so the edit-button points to develop branch
-- Cut the new `release/*` branch on EOD Monday, and have a testnet candidate online by Tuesday
+- Cut the new `release/*` branch on EOD Monday (Tuesday morning), and have a testnet candidate online by Tuesday afternoon
     - This is earlier than "usual" as we haven't tested master in a few weeks

 #### Other weeks: